S3umish/Sunitee.github.io/_posts/2021-02-27-what_happens_when_you_click_a_button_on_your_form.markdown

 To find the routes Run rails routes or go to localhost:3000/rails/info/routes to see all routes your application is configured to.

-Rails tries to map each controller action directly to a template.
+In summary, Rails tries to map each controller action directly to a template.
 However, with actions like create, we don't want a view template –– all we want is for the action to communicate with the database and then redirect to a different page.

-The new action in the controller simply renders the new form
+* The new action in the controller simply renders the new form

-The create action is what actually handles the process of inserting the form data into the database
+* The create action is what actually handles the process of inserting the form data into the database

-The edit action will handle rendering the edit form
+* The edit action will handle rendering the edit form

-The update action will be the method that updates the database record itself.
+* The update action will be the method that updates the database record itself.